ocaml-sf/learn-ocaml/docs/howto-deploy-a-learn-ocaml-instance.md

       docker run --rm -v REPOSITORY:/repository:ro -v learn-ocaml-sync:/sync -p 80:8080 --name learn-ocaml-server ocamlsf/learn-ocaml:dev

+NB: Do not forget to escape `:` if it appears in `REPOSITORY` to avoid a parsing error of the command line arguments.

 - or generate a new docker image that includes your repository:

       cd REPOSITORY